 Editorial Board Christopher Holman, Editor & Founder Nicholas Capozzoli, Associate Editor Katelyn Emerson, Associate Editor Kirk Michael Rich, Associate Editor Bruce Shull, Associate Editor Guy Whatley, Associate Editor

-Christopher Holman, Editor & Founder (Oxford), is an American organist and musicologist recognized for his performances on historic organs throughout Europe and North America.
+Christopher Holman, Editor & Founder (Oxford), has performed on some of the most important historic and modern organs in Europe and North America.
 Since winning the Albert Schweitzer Competition, he has appeared at major international festivals, including the Leipzig Bach Festival in Germany, the Festival international de l’orgue ancienne in Sion, Switzerland, and the Festival Internacional de Órgano y Música Antigua in Oaxaca, Mexico.
-He has released two recordings, and his playing has been broadcast on German and Swiss national television and radio.
-In 2017, he received a grant from the Frank Huntington Beebe Fund to study and perform on historic organs in Europe as a Fellow at the Schola Cantorum Basiliensis in Switzerland.
-His research has been published in Early Music (with a forthcoming paper in Keyboard Perspectives) and he is Director of Musicology for Bach Society Houston.
-He studied with Robert Bates at the University of Houston and Dana Robinson at the University of Illinois.
-He is presently pursuing a doctorate at the University of Oxford, and holds the post of Organ Scholar at Exeter College.
+In 2017, he received a Fellowship from the Frank Huntington Beebe Fund to study and perform on historic organs in Europe while based at the Schola Cantorum Basiliensis in Switzerland.
+He has presented papers and lectured at leading international conferences in the U.S., the U.K., Germany, and Switzerland, and his research has been published in Early Music (with a forthcoming paper in Keyboard Perspectives).
+Also active in church music and pedagogy, he is Organ Scholar at the University of Oxford's Exeter College, and is the Organ Teacher at the Dragon School in Oxford.
+He studied with Robert Bates at the University of Houston and Dana Robinson at the University of Illinois, and is presently pursuing a doctorate at the University of Oxford.
+His dissertation focuses on Bach performance practice during the long nineteenth century in France, and is under the supervision of Robert Quinney.
 For more information, please visit www.christopherholman.com.

 A native of Pittsburgh, Pennsylvania, Nicholas Capozzoli, Associate Editor (Montréal), has established himself as a solo organist, harpsichordist, and chamber musician with great distinction and versatility throughout North America.
 He holds a Master of Music in historical performance and Bachelor of Music in organ performance from the Oberlin Conservatory of Music, where he studied organ with James David Christie and harpsichord with Webb Wiggins.
 An avid collaborator with vocalists and instrumentalists, Capozzoli has accompanied Oberlin College’s Musical Union and Baroque Orchestra.
 In the spring of 2016, he was the musical director and harpsichordist for a student production of Purcell’s Dido and Aeneas.
 Currently based in Montréal, Capozzoli is a Doctor of Music candidate at McGill University in the studio of Hans-Ola Ericsson, and is Interim Director of Music at Christ Church Cathedral.
 For more information, please visit www.nicholascapozzoli.com.